 b.
 When supported by rationale provided in 2 CFR § 184.7, the recipient must submit a waiver request to the cognizant NSF Program Officer and Grants and Agreements Officer.
-Non-compliant purchases must not be made in advance of waiver approval.
+Noncompliant purchases must not be made in advance of waiver approval.
 Guidance on the submission of an NSF waiver request is available on the Build America, Buy America website.

-48. Recipient Integrity and Performance Matters
+44. Recipient Integrity and Performance Matters

 The recipient must fully comply with the requirements stipulated in Appendix XII to Part 200 of 2 CFR part 200, entitled "Award Term and Condition for Recipient Integrity and Performance Matters."
-See also Term and Condition No.33 for NSF's responsibilities regarding reporting award terminations in SAM.
-In addition, paragraph f. of Term and Condition No.14 specifies NSF responsibilities to report in SAM.gov a recipient's failure to submit all required reports.
+See also Term and Condition Termination and Enforcement of these terms and conditions for NSF's responsibilities regarding reporting award terminations in SAM.
+In addition, Term and Condition Project Reporting Requirements specifies NSF responsibilities to report in Responsibility/Qualifications in SAM.gov a recipient's failure to submit all required reports.